CoreyMcCoy/google-maps-scraper/README.md

 ## Overview

-Google Maps Scraper is a Next.js web application that enables users to extract business listing data from Google Maps in **two distinct modes**:
+This Google Maps Scraper is built with Next.js and let's users extract business listing data from Google Maps in **two distinct modes**:

 ### 1. Bulk Listings Scraper